jakubwro/SineWaves.jl/README.md

 cp sine /workspace/destdir/bin
 ```

 After you finish press CTRL+D to quit sandbox.
 All you typed was recorded and will be stored in the result build recipe.
-There is and option to edit the script in vi, so you can delete unnecessary commands if you typed such.
+There is an option to edit the script in vi, so you can delete unnecessary commands.

 9. After this step you need to select artifacts that you want to deploy.
 Despite that there is also executable generated, I am insterested in deploying just the library